 Break away from tradition

-If repeating past Mother’s Days is too painful for you, why not think outside the box and spend the day doing something different.
+If repeating past Mother’s Days is too painful for you, why not be creative and spend the day doing something different?
 Starting new traditions can be a helpful practice for acknowledging the start of a new chapter.

 Take time for guilt-free self-care practices